-If you’re happy with your current cell phone plan and the amount of minutes, texts, and data you get, you should still take a look at your plan.
+If you’re happy with your current cell phone plan and the number of minutes, texts, and data you get, you should still take a look at your plan.

 Over the last few years, there has been a major war to take customers away from their current cell phone providers.
 This has resulted in lower prices for new customers.

-Bill Fixers will negotiate your cell phone bill for you on your behalf in exchange for half of the first year savings they secure.
-Bill Fixers’ business is negotiating, so they know the best offers out there and when to push a call center representative for a better deal.
+Trim will negotiate your cell phone bill (and other bills) on your behalf in exchange for 33% of the yearly savings they secure.
+So if they save you $120 a year on your cell phone bill, they take $40.
+Trim’s business is negotiating so they know the best offers out there and how to negotiate to get those deals.

-If you know you won’t call to negotiate, using Bill Fixers is a no-brainer.
-If they can’t secure savings, you don’t pay anything.
+If you know you won’t call to negotiate, using Trim is a no-brainer.
+Signing up with them is free and if they can’t secure any savings for you, you don’t pay anything.

 Want to save the most money possible?
 Consider switching cell phone carriers.
 While you may be able to save some money switching from one of the big four carriers to another, often the best savings come by switching to an MVNO (mobile virtual network operator).

 MVNOs usually rent network capacity from one or more of the big four networks and offer prepaid or other types of plans at a lower cost.
 If you’re happy with your current cell coverage, look for an MVNO that uses the same network but offers a plan that better suits your needs in terms of minutes, texts and data as well as price.

 Some MVNOs offer special features too.
 Republic Wireless, Mint Mobile, Gen Mobile, and FreedomPop are all MVNOs.
 We’ve taken a hard look at each one so you can see which might work best for you.